Konzisam/IOT-Data-Streaming/README.md

 ## 🛻 IOT Data Streaming with Kafka, DuckDB, dlt & Snowflake
 This project simulates connected vehicles streaming real-time IoT data, including GPS, weather, traffic incidents, and emergency alerts, all while following real-world routes.

 The data is sent to Kafka topics, enabling downstream analytical processing for optimization.
 This allows for efficient data handling and real-time insights.

 ### 🌐 Overview
-This Python-based project models an IoT ecosystem where smart vehicles transmit:

-✅GPS Location

-✅Vehicle Information

-✅Weather Conditions
+In the context of connected vehicles, real-time IoT data must be efficiently captured and processed for analytics.
+In this case we have vehicle data;

-✅Emergency Incident Data
+🚘 Vehicle Data

-✅ Traffic Camera Feeds
+📍 GPS coordinates

+🚦 Traffic camera events

+🌤️ Weather conditions

+🚨 Emergency alerts

+ The goal is to demonstrate how to stream and analyze this data in real-time to improve decision-making, optimize route planning, and enhance fleet management.

+By utilizing Apache Kafka for data streaming, DuckDB for fast, local analytics, and Snowflake for scalable cloud storage, this approach ensures that streaming data is efficiently captured and processed.

-All data is streamed via Apache Kafka, and vehicle routes are based on real geographical paths using the OpenRouteService API.
+The vehicle routes are based on real geographical paths using the **OpenRouteService API**.

 ⚙️ **Tech Stack**